shir0206/NyquistOptics/README.md

 <img  align="right" src="https://lh3.googleusercontent.com/mAaSRqqx1WRkwVwNIM4jnLdQfoh6KMnWbFczL57H7qp-9zIPl6ODHpHOZ0vtAW0BKYWQ=s180-rw"
 alt="NyquistOptics" width="250"/>

+> The app is currently in the refractor process, in order to meet additional requirements and additional calculations.
+> The mockups can be viewed [here](https://www.figma.com/file/yNWB81nUhkg9DxWnjy2GE7/OpTarget).

 ## :globe_with_meridians: About

-This application was designed to calculate DRI (detection/recognition/identification) ranges and other performance data for a variety of cameras, by using Nyquist formulas.
+ - This application was designed to calculate DRI (detection/recognition/identification) ranges and other performance data for a variety of cameras, by using *Nyquist formulas*.
-In order to calculate performance the user is required to insert the following values: sensor pitch, sensor size in px (width x height) and lens focal length.
-In return, the application will calculate respective FOV dimensions as well as geometrical DRI for various target sizes.
+ - In order to calculate performance the user is required to insert the following values: sensor pitch, sensor size in px (width x height) and lens focal length.
+ - In return, the application will calculate respective FOV dimensions as well as geometrical DRI for various target sizes.
-Default values of target size and line-pairs can be configured through the application settings menu.
+ - Default values of target size and line-pairs can be configured through the application settings menu.
-The information contained on Nyquist Optics mobile app is for general information purposes only.
+ - The information contained on Nyquist Optics mobile app is for general information purposes only.
 Assumes no responsibility for errors or omissions in the contents on the Service.